Skip to content

 Kyrgyzstan for foodies: Ashlan-fu

 Fortunately, there are some delicious dishes to try in Kyrgyzstan, and Ashlan-fu is one of them.
 This is one of Karakol’s Signature Dishes.
 It’s a dish from the Dungan ethnic group (a Muslim minority from Xinjiang, China).
-It’s a slightly spicy, cold soup made with two kinds of noodles — thick rice noodles and thinner wheat noodles — mixed with vinegar chilli sauce and chopped herbs.
+It’s a slightly spicy, cold soup made with two kinds of noodles, thick rice noodles and thinner wheat noodles, mixed with vinegar, chili sauce, and chopped herbs.
 It usually comes with piroshki (fried bread stuffed with potatoes).

 Dungan Mosque in Karakol

 Karakol’s population increased in the late 19th century due to an influx of Dungans (Chinese Muslims) fleeing warfare in China.
 They brought their culture with them to Kyrgyzstan, and in 1910, a mosque was built to serve the community of Dungans.
-Some things that make this building unique are that it is constructed entirely without nails, and much of its imagery, including a wheel of fire, reflects the Dungans’ pre-Islamic, Buddhist past.
+This building is unique because it is constructed entirely without nails, and much of its imagery, including a wheel of fire, reflects the Dungans’ pre-Islamic, Buddhist past.
 Furthermore, instead of a minaret, the mosque has a wooden pagoda.

 Camping in Issyk-kul lake